Writing an Essay - The Easy Way

 Getting help with essays begins with what’s important to you

 Whether you need help with an essay, help with dissertations, or help with a thesis, the starting point is going to be the same.
-You need to look at what you usually assume and reflect on what your beliefs truly mean from an academic perspective, rather than from a personal perspective.
+You need to look at what you usually assume and reflect on what your beliefs truly mean from an academic, rather than from a personal perspective.

 Being academic means using your critical thinking skills.
 Being critical in this sense does not mean being negative about the world and what is going on.
 It means, instead, to not take ideas to be self-evident, but instead to examine the assumptions and reasoning behind them.
 In particular, be critical of extremely common and popular opinions.

 A good example of a personal perspective is the opinion that highly literate cultures are more advanced than the kinds of cultures that do not have letter-based writing.
-A critical perspective, on the other hand, might suggest that cultures that do not have letter-based writing may have not needed this skill set because they have access to other resources that are more suited to their geographic place in the world.
+A critical perspective, on the other hand, might suggest that cultures that do not have letter-based writing may have not needed this skill set because they have access to other resources that are more suited to their geographic location in the world.

 There are some common roadblocks